WHO ELECTS THE PRIME MINISTER OF INDIA?

 Vice-president of India

-Article 63 of the Constitution of India provides for the office of vice-president of India, and the intention is similar to the constitution of the United States, to take care of the office of the President when there is a vacancy due to death or other exigencies.
-However, unlike in the US, in the event of the death of a sitting president, the vice-president of India will not assume the position of the president automatically.
-Instead, the vice-president of India assumes the position of acting president and discharges the duties of the president till a new person is elected to assume the position.
+However, unlike in the US, in the event of the death of a sitting president, the vice-president will not assume the position of the president.
+Instead, the vice-president assumes the position of acting president and discharges the duties till a new president is elected.

 When the office of the vice president falls vacant due to death or resignation, the position is filled by holding the election within 6 months of the vacancy.
 The new incumbent will have a complete five-year term.